Who should participate in the Blue Waters Student Internship Program?

-What is the Undergraduate Petascale Education Program?
+What is the Blue Waters Student Internship Program?

 This program provides support for undergraduate internship activities at any accredited degree granting institution in the United States.
 The internships awarded through this program may be to students working with a faculty mentor on their home campus, or at another campus.
 Interested faculty need to create a position description, and can specify a particular student that the position is intended for, or may select a qualified applicant with Blue Waters support through our program.

 How can I promote the Blue Waters Student Internship Program?